 The connectivity of a network may be defined as the degree of completeness of the links between nodes of a network which are directly connected to each other.
-Also, it means that the connectivity of a network may be defined as the degree of connection between all vertices by arcs 'links' (Robinson and Bamford 1978).
-According to Division of Planning Kentucky Transportation Cabinet (2009), the term "road connectivity" suggests a system of roads with multiple routes and connections serving the same origins and destinations.
+It is the degree of connection between all vertices by arcs 'links' (Robinson and Bamford 1978).
+According to Division of Planning, Kentucky Transportation Cabinet (2009), the term "road connectivity" suggests a system of roads with multiple routes and connections serving the same origins and destinations.
 Connectivity not only relates to the number of intersections along a segment of street, but how an entire area is connected by the transportation system.
 The Victoria Transport Policy Institute states that, "Connectivity refers to the directness of links and the density of connections in path or road network.
-A well connected road or path network has many short links, numerous intersections, and minimal dead ends (cul-de-sacs).
-As connectivity increases, travel distances decrease and route options increase, allowing more direct travel between destinations, creating a more accessible and resilient system."
-(Victoria Transport Policy Institute, 2005).
-The concept of connectivity is particularly useful where a given network is either compared with other networks or its growth is viewed through time (Taaffe and
+A well connected road or path network has many short links, numerous intersections, and minimal dead ends (cul-desacs).
+As connectivity increases, travel distances decrease and route options increase, allowing more direct travel between destinations, creating a more accessible and resilient system."(Victoria Transport Policy Institute, 2005).
+The concept of connectivity is particularly useful where a given network is either compared with other networks or its growth is viewed through time (Taaffe and Gauthier, 1973).

-Gauthier, 1973).
 Davis (1974) stated that the connectivity of road network is considered to be of great importance in discussion of network geography, especially as there may be some significant relationship between connectivity and the extent or degree of development of a country.
 Thus, road network connectivity plays a major role in supporting spatial relations between locations and creating links between regions and economic activities, people and the rest of the world and as such generates value.
 Kansky (1963) has studied the structure of transportation networks, and has provided a number of indices which can be used for this purpose.